Reza Abbasi Museum: Publication department

 The publication department has published many books regarding Iranian arts and collections.

 Training courses

 There are also different training courses in the museum such as Drawing, Calligraphy, Watercolor and Oil painting.

-Burning the documents
+Burning of documents

-In May 2015 various documents of the museum which were mostly communications with Queen Farah Diba's office before 1979 Islamic Revolution were burned.
+In May 2015 various documents of the museum which were mostly communications with Shahbanu Farah Diba's office before the 1979 Islamic Revolution were burned.
 The issue was revealed by Mehr News Agency in Tehran and created a lot of criticism in Persian-language media and social networks.